mghextreme/uipath-validator/README.md

 - Try Catch
   - Should have at least one activity in the Try section
   - Should have at least one activity in either a catch or on the finally section
+- Switch
+  - Should have at least one case besides Default
+  - Should have at least one activity in each case
 - Files
   - Files should be invoked (directly or indirectly) from the main file at least once
 - Delay